ScorpioCoding/cra-template-scorpio/README.md

-# React template scorpio (cra-template-scorpio)
+# React template scorpio

 ### cra-template-scorpio

-Is a react boilerpalte template
+This is a react boilerplate template

 ### React Command Line